bqqbarbhg/abenteuer/README.md

 I've had an idea of using a declarative language to describe some sort of simulation game, so this seemed like a good opportunity to build a prototype.

+There's a live version of the game at [http://ab.dorfbook.com][ab-dorfbook]

 Building
 --------